New University-Related Legal Matters

 The Office of Legal Affairs represents the University and is not able to provide legal counsel to faculty, staff, or students in personal legal matters.

-If you need a document notarized, please feel free to stop by our office in Chapman Hall, Room 380, between 8:30am and 4:30pm on Mondays through Fridays.
+The Office of Legal Affairs provides notary services to current UWM students and staff in our office in Chapman Hall, Room 380, between 8:30am and 4:30pm on Mondays through Fridays.
 A photo ID is required; there is no fee for this service.
 Please refrain from signing the document(s) in question until you are in the presence of a notary.

 Please note that our office is unable to make copies, certified or uncertified, of “vital records,” which include certificates of birth, death, divorce, annulments, marriage, etc. Copies of vital records must be obtained from their official custodian, such as a state or county office.
 Our office also will not certify that copies of documents (such as passports) are complete, full, true, and exact copies of the original document which they purport to reproduce.

 Our services are limited to notarization of signatures.
 We do not offer I-9 (employment eligibility) verification.